citizenfx/fivem-docs/content/docs/contributing/_index.md

 ## Improving Documentation

 Documentation is a continual work in progress, and we always welcome improvements.
 If you spot any areas for improvement, you can submit a pull request on our [docs repository][docs-rep].
-You can also create a [Github issue][docs-issues] to suggest new pages.
+You can also create a [GitHub issue][docs-issues] to suggest new pages.
 Any contribution is welcome!

 ### Method signatures